botchway44/covid-vaccine-appointment/PROJECT.md

 <br>

+## Importing Agent to the DialogflowCX console

+- Open the dialogflow cx console and create a new project and follow the guide to [restore/import the agent.](https://cloud.google.com/dialogflow/cx/docs/concept/agent#export)

 ## Updating the Webhook from DialogflowCX console

 You can use [ngrok](https://ngrok.com/docs) or [localtunnel](https://github.com/localtunnel/localtunnel) to expose the webhook to the internet.
 After exporting the port `9000` you can update the webhook in the DialogflowCX console.